UoB-HPC/SimEng/docs/sphinx/user/building_simeng.rst

 5. (Optional) Run ``make test`` to run the SimEng regression tests and unit tests.
 Please report any test failures as `a GitHub issue <https://github.com/UoB-HPC/SimEng/issues>`_.

-6. Finally, run ``make install`` to install SimEng to the directory specified to CMake.
+6. Finally, run ``make install`` to install SimEng to the directory specified by CMake.